yannis-n/CS50AI/README.md

-These are the projects that were implemented part of following CS50's Artificcial Itelligence from Harvard University.
+These are the projects that were implemented as part of following CS50's Artificcial Itelligence from Harvard University.